rubenhortas/rubenhortas.github.io/_posts/2023-07-05-htb-getting-started-walkthrough.md

 # Privilege escalation

-Now, we need to escalate privileges in order to get our second flag, the `root.txt`.
+Now that we have our fist flag, we need to escalate privileges in order to get our second flag, the `root.txt`.
 If we check our sudo privileges we will see that we can execute `/usr/bin/php` as root without password:

 ```